ey92/notes/6010notes.md

 3 steps of fitting:
 1. pick the right tool for the task
 2. customize the tool for the task
-3. reengineer the task for the tool same reasons for delay in productivity
+3. re-engineer the task for the tool same reasons for delay in productivity

 ## Ecommerce is complex